 SUMMARY OF SPECIFIC PROVISIONS: The general business law is amended to add a new section 515-a: allows for a forty-eight hour grace period for which the issuer of a credit card cannot impose or modify any charges charges related to the annual percentage rate (APR), fees for issuance of availability, minimum finance charges, transaction charges, cash advance fees, renewal fees, over-the-limit fees, or any other fee or rate related to use of a credit card for forty-eight hours.

 A violation of section 515-a is deemed a deceptive act and a civil penalty of up to one thousand dollars can be imposed.
 Each subsequent violation can impose a penalty of up to two-thousand dollars.

 JUSTIFICATION: Credit card bills are usually paid by mail or electronic deposit.
 Because of the processing involved when a payment is received by the credit card issuer and the time it takes for mail to arrive, a bill arriving on time may not be processed before the due date.
 When this happens the credit card issuer charges a retributive late fee and raises special interest rates on the customer, when the issuer is at fault.
 The forty-eight hour grace period protects the consumer from late fees and rate changes when the consumer is not at fault.

 PRIOR LEGISLATIVE HISTORY: This legislation was previously introducred.

 FISCAL IMPLICATIONS: None.

-EFFECTIVE DATE: This act shall take effect on the first of January next succeeding the date on which it shall become law.
+EFFECTIVE DATE: The first of January next succeeding the date on which it shall have become a law.